kumavale/sisterm/README.md

 ## Installation
-Once you have it set up, a simple `make && make install` will compile sisterm and install it into `/usr/local/bin`.
+Once you have it set up, a simple `make && sudo make install` will compile sisterm and install it into `/usr/local/bin`.

 ## Uninstall